emmanuelcodes2020/cma-app-customer-management/README.md

 ## Unit Testing

 To verify every small change in the application, unit test cases have been written using JUnit5 and Mockito.
-You can run following command to run all test cases,
+You can run following command to run all test cases and case,

 ```shell
 mvn test